Thomega35/ScreepsIA/README.md

 Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
 It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.

 You can access the original project [here](https://github.com/screepers/screeps-typescript-starter)

+# Version

+Eslint from version 9 and up are not supported.
+The last version supported is 8.57.1